tevuore/rchat/README.md

 At the moment this is app used is to learn Rust.
 Code is certainly not most beautiful and contains lots of todos.
 But there is a vision behind all.

-MVP under work in develop branch
+MVP 1 is ready and next MVP is under work in `develop` branch

-- send prompt from cli to ChatGPT
+✅ Send prompt from cli to ChatGPT
-- ask prompts by reading stdin interactively
+✅ Ask prompt by reading stdin interactively
-- pipe text to prompt
+✅ Pipe text to prompt
+✅ Format response using markdown formatter

+Next MVP 2 is planned to contain

+- support for custom instructions as first prompt in chat
+- read stdin loop for continuous chat
+- start writing developer tests
+- experiment with a coverage tool

 ## Usage